 On completion, you get a written final report, decribing the procedure followed, and the type of records analyzed, and providing a digest of their contents.
 You also get the digital copies (scans, photos) of all documents I used, as well as their transcription and translation.
 If you wish, you can also get the meta data in GEDCOM format and a comprehensive family tree at extra cost.

-I charge EUR 90.00 per hour (including 20% Value Added Tax).
+I charge EUR 96.00 per hour (including 20% Value Added Tax and the fee for money transfer).
 This fee includes research, transcription, translation and data entry.
 You also get a written final report and digital copies of all documents used.
-A EUR 450.00 (including 20% VAT) retainer is required.
+A EUR 480.00 retainer (including 20% VAT and the fee for money transfer) is required.
 This retainer is not refundable but will include 5 hours of research work.

-Costs not included are those of archives, microfilms, scans, photocopies, traveling, postage and fees for money transfer.
+Costs not included are those of archives, microfilms, scans, photocopies, traveling and postage.

 My fee will never exceed the agreed limit!